Gnus Home

 Creating your own key is described in detail in the documentation of your PGP implementation, so we refer to it.

-If you have imported your old PGP 2.x key into GnuPG, and want to send signed and encrypted messages to your fellow PGP 2.x users, you'll discover that the receiver cannot understand what you send.
-One solution is to use PGP 2.x instead (i.e., if you use pgg, set pgg-default-scheme to pgp).
-If you do want to use GnuPG, you can use a compatibility script called gpg-2comp available from http://muppet.faveve.uni-stuttgart.de/~gero/gpg-2comp/.
+If you have imported your old PGP 2.x key into GnuPG, and want to send signed and encrypted messages to your fellow PGP 2.x users, you’ll discover that the receiver cannot understand what you send.
+One solution is to use PGP 2.x instead (e.g., if you use pgg, set pgg-default-scheme to pgp).
 You could also convince your fellow PGP 2.x users to convert to GnuPG.
 As a final workaround, you can make the sign and encryption work in two steps; separately sign, then encrypt a message.
 If you would like to change this behavior you can customize the mml-signencrypt-style-alist variable.
 For example:

 (setq mml-signencrypt-style-alist '(("smime" separate)